Paul Buchanan

 Brief Life History of Paul

-When Paul Buchanan was born on 8 July 1880, in Alexander, Erath, Texas, United States, his father, Thomas Newton Buchanan, was 43 and his mother, Sarah Elizabeth 'Betty' Denton Buchanan, was 29.
+When Paul Buchanan was born on 8 July 1880, in Alexander, Erath, Texas, United States, his father, Thomas Newton Buchanan, was 43 and his mother, Sarah Elizabeth Denton, was 29.
 He married Lucy Evelyn Upham on 24 February 1901, in Hamilton, Texas, United States.
 They were the parents of at least 4 sons and 1 daughter.
 He lived in Justice Precinct 3, Hamilton, Texas, United States in 1930 and Justice Precinct 3, Erath, Texas, United States in 1940.
 He died on 8 June 1971, in Stephenville, Erath, Texas, United States, at the age of 90, and was buried in Erath, Texas, United States.

 Photos and Memories (0)